 - Type 1: depth 390 mm x width 170 mm x height 260 mm; suitable for files and small volumes

 - Type 2: depth 390 mm x width 85 mm x height 260 mm; suitable for files and small volumes

 - Type 3: depth 390 mm x width 165 mm x height 120 mm; suitable for small index cards

 - Type 5: depth 390 mm x width 220 mm x height 145 mm; suitable for large index cards

 - Type 10: depth 390 mm x width 440 mm x height 120 mm; suitable for medium sized volumes, dot matrix computer printouts, and other records that do not fit in a Type 1 sized box.

 Only official State Records boxes may be used.
 State Records standard boxes come with a State Records box label stamped on the front.
 State Records cannot accept other types of boxes.

-If you have records in a format that cannot be accommodated in one of these box types, or have other issues relating to the storage of permanent records, contact Collection Management Services.
+If you have records in a format that cannot be accommodated in one of these box types, or have other issues relating to the storage of permanent records, contact the Archives team.

 State Records’ Type 1 boxes are available from:

 N.B.
 Please quote the product code S8020 Type 1.
 Please make sure that you add Type 1 to the end of the product code, Recall have a similar product with a similar product code (S8020) that State Records does not accept.